vipulgupta2048/firedocs/Discover Firecamp/Firecamp for Teams/Organisations.md

             - A project can have modules with requests and files saved inside it.
 ```

-Organisations can be your company, startup or venture which hosts several workspaces for different purposes with team members having access to them and working together in sync.
+Organizations can be your company, startup or venture which hosts several workspaces for different purposes with team members having access to them and working together in sync.

-## Creating your first organisation
+## Creating your first organization

-To create a new organisation,
+To create a new organization,
 1. Click the downward arrow on the top-left corner of the Firecamp app.
 2. Click `Create New Workspace` to open the `Create Workspace` modal
-3. Navigate to the `Select/Add Organization` and click the `+` button to create a new organisation.
+3. Navigate to the `Select/Add Organization` and click the `+` button to create a new organization.
-4. Enter the name of your organisation
+4. Enter the name of your organization

-## Inviting members to your organisation
+## Inviting members to your organization

-## Managing your organisations
+## Managing your organizations

 ## Next Steps